 * A comprehensive and dynamic Montessori curriculum capable of meeting the intellectual and emotional needs of typical, exceptional, and gifted learners.

 * Enrichments for all program levels: Visual Art, Music, Dance, Physical Education and Communication Skills.

 * Upper Elementary and Middle School students choose from a menu of electives.
 Arts electives include ceramic hand building, drawing, painting, and foundry.
 Physical education electives include skiing, snowshoeing, cross country running, yoga, soccer, and swimming.
 Music electives include musical theater, improvisation, performance art, choir and guitar.

 * Middle School students experience real life application of the concepts they are learning in the classroom through a wide range of field studies.
 Students participate in service projects, and study economics both in theory and practice through actual business ventures.
 Money earned funds class trips to destinations such as the Shakespeare Festival in Cedar City, Teton Science Camp, and Washington D.C.

-* Private speech and language services as well as Music and Reading Therapy for children needing support in these areas.
+* Private speech and language services as well as Occupational, Physical, Reading and Music Therapy for children needing support in these areas.